 In the present day, the mixing of music has by no means been louder, wider, and clearer.
 The technological developments in music production software programs have proceeded to extend the standard of music production.
 In turn, new strategies have been developed to harness the ability of superior software.
 One method that has performed a vital role in the general quality of your mix is mid/side processing.

 By now many have heard of mid/side processing or have even used sure mid/side processors or sure mid/side strategies to boost the mix of their songs, however still, the method is underused.
 Whether or not you don’t perceive mid/side processing or you’re in search of new methods to enhance your mixes through this method.

 What is Mid/Side Mixing?

 Once we sit down to make a brand new track we wish to ensure we have the cleanest and most professional sound out there.
-On the quest, we have come upon some strategies to essentially get an ideal sounding mix.
-We haven’t shared these before, however needed to lastly let the knowledge be recognized about how we actually take control over the EQ and panning of the sounds.
+On the quest, we have come upon some strategies to essentially get an ideal-sounding mix.
+We haven’t shared these before, however needed to lastly let the knowledge be recognized about how we actually take control of the EQ and panning of the sounds.

 Definition of Mid/Side Mixing